Blaisorblade/pdbp.github.io/index.md

 From now on this document contains a lot of code.
 When reading it in sequential order, you will often be confronted with code that has not been explained yet.
-Do not worry, the code will be explained in the paragraph immediately below it.
+Do not worry, the code will be explained immediately below it.

 ### **Describing `trait Program`**